Home > growing blueberries in florida

 In Florida, blueberries generally ripen from late March to late June.
 This depends on the variety.
 A ripe blueberry will be deep in color and often with a powdery blush known as the 'bloom.'
 It should be plump and have a slightly sweet scent from the stem end.

-Harvest in the cool of the day, either very early in the morning or late in the evening.
+Harvest in the cool of the day.
+For example, very early in the morning or late in the evening.
 Gently roll each ripe blueberry between your thumb and forefinger.
-It should come loose without resistance.

 Ripe berries may have a light scar left from where they were attached to the bush.
 Be sure to harvest consistently.
 Not leaving berries on the bush to over-ripen or become a meal for birds.